bpruss/dbframework/README.md

 -  A module usually consists of one or more schemas but a utility module may consist of some objects that may be installed into one or more schemas.
 Examples of this are generic Process Logging components, Partition Management components ect.
 - Master install script for each module
 - Each module needs the following components:
-    a.
-Storage TABLESPACES and optionally one or more separate TEMP tablespace.
+    1. Storage TABLESPACES and optionally one or more separate TEMP tablespace.
-    b.
-Users/Schemas - Come in four classes, create templates for basic security for each.
+    2. Users/Schemas - Come in four classes, create templates for basic security for each.
-    c.
-Database Objects
+    3. Database Objects
        1) Object Owner
        2) Data Access
        3) View Accounts
        4) Batch User
-    d.
-Incorporate Stub schema's and objects for external dependencies.
+    4. Incorporate Stub schema's and objects for external dependencies.
-    e.
-Linux Objects (Optional)
+    5. Linux Objects (Optional)

 - Where possible do things once!
 Recently learned term DRY = Don't Repeat Yourself!
    a.
 One set of process and error logging objects.